Please contact the following GSS Hunting Consultant

 In order to reserve your hunt, you must make a 50% deposit.
 The remaining portion must be paid no less than 60 days before your hunt begins.
 You will also need to sign a disclaimer / waiver of liability and return it to us as soon as possible.

-You can pay at the listed price by personal check, business check, or Bitcoin.
+You can pay at the listed price by personal check, business check.
 Global Sporting Safaris also accepts Visa, MasterCard, and American Express credit card payments, but please note that credit cards incur a 3.5% surcharge.
 Anticosti Island deer hunting is a one-of-a-kind experience.
 It’s the perfect choice if you want to enjoy a relaxing hunt with excellent chances of success far from the civilized world.

-Global Sporting Safaris accepts payment by business check and personal check, as well as by Bitcoin.
+Global Sporting Safaris accepts payment by business check and personal check.
 American Express, Visa, and MasterCard credit card payments are also accepted, but they do incur a surcharge of 3.5% in addition to the price listed in Anticosti Island Deer Hunting Packages above.

 A 50% deposit is required upon booking to reserve your spot.
 In some cases, we can split your deposit into 3 payments, please inquire.
 Global Sporting Safaris will provide a Disclaimer & Waiver of Liability which must be sighed and returned.
 All hunts are in U.S. dollars.
 Final 50% payment is due no less than 75 days prior to your hunt date.
 Trips booked within 75 days of arrival require payment in full.
 Total costs of the hunt are fixed.
 There will be no refunds for any hunter leaving early.
 See our Terms & Conditions for further details.
 Global Sporting Safaris recommends the purchase trip cancellation insurance.
 Click here for travel insurance.